A Flawed Casting Stroke: Is Your Rod To Blame?

 No one I know sets out to intentionally use a stroke which is too long.
 So it’s only natural to ask, why does it happen?
 There are several reasons.
 It can happen to beginning and intermediate casters when their strokes contain other fundamental flaws.
 It can happen to every level of caster when they tire.
 A third reason—the most insidious, by far—is because your rod encourages it.

 Every cast requires a certain amount of energy.
 While that energy originates with the caster, the rod contributes by storing and returning to the cast a portion of the energy imparted to it.
 (When a rod bends, it stores energy.
 When it straightens, that stored energy is released.)
 Rods that resist bending—think of today’s typical fast-action rod—require a quicker, more powerful stroke in order to cast them.

 If a fly rod taxes our strength and quickness, our fundamentals tend to quickly erode.
-Typically, our arm travels too great a distance as we try to impart the necessary work.
-Sometimes our wrists bend too much.
+Typically, our stroke gets too long as we try to impart the necessary work.
+Sometimes our wrist bends too much.
 Often, it’s a combination of both of these.
-The net result is a stroke which is too long, with all its attendant problems.
+The bottom line is a stroke which is too long, with all its attendant problems.
 This is an extremely common problem for saltwater anglers, as they struggle to make their rods load.
 But freshwater fishermen experience the same thing—even with line weights as light as five—if their rods are overly stiff.
 It’s especially noticeable after a full day’s fishing.